-Jorge Rodolfo De Hoyos is a dancer, performance artist and choreographer living and working in Berlin and San Francisco.
+Jorge De Hoyos is an American dancer/performer and choreographer living and working in Berlin, Germany since 2012.

 He was born June 4, 1984 in Los Angeles, California and studied Cultural Anthropology at the University of California in Santa Cruz as well as a year of graduate study in Theater Arts.
 He was a Mexican folk dancer before pursuing “contemporary” dance and performance.

 Between 2007 and 2012 he was active within the dance and queer performance community and DIY (Do It Yourself) culture in San Francisco, California where he was able to integrate other interests into his artistic practice like Permaculture Design and spiritual and sexual healing.
 His mentors/colleagues Sara Shelton Mann, Keith Hennessy and Meg Stuart have been major influences for him especially in regards to improvisation, negotiating tensions between art, activism and spirituality, and, of course, dance and performance.